MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/containerd.md

 The only command that could be considered multi-container is **list**.
 It lists running (or paused) containers started by runhcs with the given root.

+### HCS

+We have two wrappers available on GitHub to interface with the HCS.
+Since the HCS is a C API, wrappers make it easy to call the HCS from higher level languages.

+* [hcsshim](https://github.com/microsoft/hcsshim) - HCSShim is written in Go and it's the basis for runhcs.
+Grab the latest from AppVeyor or build it yourself.
+* [dotnet-computevirtualization](https://github.com/microsoft/dotnet-computevirtualization) - dotnet-computevirtualization is a C# wrapper for the HCS.

+If you want to use the HCS (either directly or via a wrapper), or you want to make a Rust/Haskell/InsertYourLanguage wrapper around the HCS, please leave a comment.

+For a deeper look at the HCS, watch [John Stark’s DockerCon presentation](https://www.youtube.com/watch?v=85nCF5S8Qok).

 ## containerd/cri

 > !NOTE CRI support is only available in Server 2019/Windows 10 1809 and later.